KDPW OFFERS THE SFTR TRADE REPOSITORY SERVICE AS OF 13 JULY 2020.

 The Securities Financing Transaction Regulation (SFTR) is an important part of EU’s efforts to improve the transparency of securities financing transaction markets and consequently also of the banking sector and the broadly understood financial system.
 The SFTR requires that details of SFTs are to be reported to authorised trade repositories by all market participants, including financial and non-financial counterparties.
 The SFTR ensures that European supervisory authorities have access to details of securities financing transactions and aims to improve risk monitoring tools, which should improve the safety of the financial markets.

 - securities lending and borrowing,

 - repo and reverse repo transactions in securities and guaranteed rights,

 - buy-sell-back and sell-buy-back transactions in securities, commodities and guaranteed rights,

 - collateral management transactions.

-It should be noted that the definition of securities financing transactions in the SFTR does not cover derivatives as defined in the EMIR (Regulation No 648/2012).
-However, it covers liquidity swaps and collateral swaps, which are not covered by the definition of derivatives in the EMIR.
+The definition of securities financing transactions under the SFTR does not include derivatives as defined under EMIR (Regulation No. 648/2012).
+However, it includes liquidity swaps and collateral swaps, which are not covered by the definition of derivatives under EMIR.